java.lang

 See Also: valueOf

-as a
+Float as a

-(by casting to a byte
+byte (by casting to a byte).

 converted to type byte

-values.
+float values.
 The sign

 of the integer value returned is the same as that of the